bleuxr/scrapy_tutorial/README.md

 # scrapy_tutorial
-a tutorial practice for scrapy
+a tutorial practice of scrapy